no-identd/slice_finder/README.md

 You can create your custom data connector by extending the base class and implementing the necessary methods.

 ## Data Structures
-Data quantization is challenging, and converting continuous values into discrete space is a non-trivial task.

 Built in:
-* `FlattenedLGBMDataStructure` - Utilizes LightGBM decision trees to quantize and partition the data
+* `FlattenedLGBMDataStructure` - Utilizes LightGBM decision trees to quantize and partition the data.
+Note: Currently, `FlattenedLGBMDataStructure` must work with `PandasDataConnector` because of LGBM constraints.
+Moreover, this data structure is coupled to pandas connector because categorical values must be modified to `pd.Categorical` class.

 Base classes:
 * `DataStructure` - Base data structure